rendezvous/esp32_mqtts/README.md

 4- Upload the sketch (mqtt_tls.ino) to your ESP32 via Arduino IDE and complete the script with your network parameters.
 If everything goes fine and you check your serial window, it should indicate that the connection to has been made succesfuly.

-5- To turn the LED on go to a terminal window and paste: ```mosquitto_pub -d -h <hostname> --cafile /etc/mosquitto/ca_certificates/ca.crt -t esp32/led -m "0" -p 8883``` where "hostname" should be the name of your system and the name you've put as your CN in both your CA and server certificates.
+5- To turn the LED on go to a terminal window and paste: ```mosquitto_pub -d -h <hostname> --cafile /etc/mosquitto/ca_certificates/ca.crt -t esp32/led -m "1" -p 8883``` where "hostname" should be the name of your system and the name you've put as your CN in both your CA and server certificates.

-6- To check if the ESP32 is publishing correctly to esp32/pub: ```mosquitto_sub -d -h <hostname> --cafile /etc/mosquitto/ca_certificates/ca.crt -t esp32/pub -m "0" -p 8883```
+6- To check if the ESP32 is publishing correctly to esp32/pub: ```mosquitto_sub -d -h <hostname> --cafile /etc/mosquitto/ca_certificates/ca.crt -t esp32/pub -p 8883```

 7- If it's not working please check ```sudo cat /var/log/mosquitto/mosquitto.log```.
 All the error logs will be there.
 If you need help, feel free to open a new issue in this respository.